-We report on the analysis of the AstroSat dataset of the accreting millisecond X-ray pulsar SAX J1808.4-3658, obtained during its 2019 outburst.
-We found coherent pulsations at ~ 401 Hz and an orbital solution consistent with previous studies.
-The 3-20 keV pulse profile can be well fitted with three harmonically related sinusoidal components with background-corrected fractional amplitude of ~ 3.5%, ~ 1.2% and ~ 0.37% for fundamental, second and third harmonic, respectively.
-Our energy-resolved pulse profile evolution study indicate a strong energy dependence.
-We also observed a soft lag in fundamental and hard lag during its harmonic.
-The broadband spectrum of SAX J1808.4-3658 can be well described with a combination of thermal emission component with $kT \sim 1$ keV, a thermal Comptonization ($\Gamma \sim 1.67$) from the hot corona and broad emission lines due to Fe.
+We report on the analysis of the AstroSat data set of the accreting millisecond X-ray pulsar SAX J1808.4-3658, obtained during its 2019 outburst.
+We found coherent pulsations at ~401 Hz and an orbital solution consistent with previous studies.
+The 3-20 keV pulse profile can be well fitted with three harmonically related sinusoidal components with background-corrected fractional amplitudes of ~ 3.5 per cent, ~ 1.2 per cent and ~ 0.37 per cent for the fundamental, second and third harmonics, respectively.
+Our energy-resolved pulse profile evolution study indicates a strong energy dependence.
+We also observed a soft lag in the fundamental and hard lags during its harmonic.
+The broad-band spectrum of SAX J1808.4-3658 can be described well using a combination of the thermal emission component with $kT \sim 1$ keV, a thermal Comptonization ($\Gamma \sim 1.67$) from the hot corona and broad emission lines due to Fe.

-Key words: accretion, accretion discs - stars: neutron - X-ray: binaries - X-rays: individual (SAX J1808.4-3658)
+Key words: accretion, accretion discs - stars: neutron - X-ray: binaries - X-rays: individual: SAX J1808.4-3658.